 Next, we will manually create a DCA order by clicking on "Action" and then on "Create DCA order".

 As you can see, the Trigger of the new buy order is Manual DCA.
-The DCA buy amount is double the amount we already owned as was configured in our DCA settings using "Triple down".
+The DCA buy amount is double the amount we already owned, which we configured in our DCA settings using "Triple down".
 The new buy order of OKB and the current OKB positions have been merged into one new position.
 The new average Result after the DCA is -1.42%.

 Important: For the positions that have opened a DCA trade already, the configured DCA percentage needs to be subtracted again from the current loss percentage shown.
 In our example, it means the following: